peratonlabs/Iliad-GIFT-cosjac/README.md

 infer_path_drebbin_x_train = "cyber-apk-nov2023-vectorized-drebin/x_train_sel.npy"
 full_path = learned_parameters/models/id-00000001/cyber-apk-nov2023-vectorized-drebin/x_train_sel.npy

 For this option, limit metaparameter infer_aug_dataset_factor to 1.
-The max_workers should be limited to 8 if run_all_models pipeline is used to evaluate multiple models.
+The max_workers should be limited to 8 if run_all_models.py pipeline is used to evaluate multiple models.

+Running the detector with this option is enabled by setting metaparameter infer_extra_data_augmentation to "drebinn".

 ## Drebin adversarial dataset

+### Calculate adversarial examples for the reference model

-To run with this option, you need to compute the adversarial examples for the Drebbin dataset and reference model learned_parameters/models/id-00000001/model.pt.
-Fast gradient sign method is applied.
+This option will compute the adversarial examples for the Drebbin dataset and reference model learned_parameters/models/id-00000001/model.pt.
+Fast gradient sign method is implemented.
 The adversarial examples calculation is enabled by setting metaparameters infer_load_drebbin and infer_calc_drebbin_adv to true.
 Also set the path for saving adversarial examples and file names in the metaparameters infer_path_adv_examples and infer_adv_examples_file_names.
 The function calculating the adversarial examples is infer_calc_drebbin_adv and it is called in the detector.py.
 The output consists of four np.ndarrays saved in four different files named in infer_adv_examples_file_names.
 It includes adversarial examples of size (no_samples, 991) that switch labels (from class 0 to 1 and class 1 to 0 denoted class01 or class10 in the files names) with respect to the class 0 or class 1 probabilities (denoted pc0 or pc1 in the files names).

 Full path example: